Segmented strings and holography: string segments

 Dividing each row by $p_i^-$ with the appropriate index $i$ and using the properties of the determinant one gets

 Which gives a constraint between the eight quantities $t_i$ and $x_i$ leaving seven degrees of freedom in all.
 It coincides with the number of parameters that were enough to specify a segment via the vectors $V_1$, $p_1$ and $p_4$.
 Therefore seven boundary coordinates - 3 causal cones and one remaining coordinate - are enough to define a bulk string segment that satisfies the Nambu equations of motion.
-The last coordinate can be determined via \eqref{eq:determinant}.
 It is important to note that after introducing the null coordinates $a_i=t_i+x_i$ and $\overline{a}_i=t_i-x_i$ the resulting equation gives precisely reality constraints like (\ref{baromijo}) for the cross ratio of these coordinates.